SimaiiOrganization/Simaii/README.md

 This proyect was made by:

-Jeronimo Restrepo
+Jeronimo Restrepo,
-Mateo Sanz
+Mateo Sanz,
-Gabriel Atehortua
+Gabriel Atehortua,
+Felipe Giraldo

 For the class of P1